JoseBCN91/Portfolio/#5 Predictive Model for Boston Housing Prices/Readme.md

-# Linear regression for the Boston housing dataset
+# 5 Predictive Model for Boston Housing Prices

-This repository predicts the housing price of a dataset about the housing of Boston.
-Different regressions models are used, from which, the one with best performance is chosen.
-The chosen model, the GradientBoostingRegressor, is optimized using a cross validation approach.
+We study the housing price dataset of Boston.
+An exploratory data analysis is performed, and a linear regression model is applied in order to predict the housing price depending on different features.